docstring-inheritance is a Python package that eliminates the need to write and maintain duplicate docstrings.

 """

-Here the keys are the attribute names.
+the sub-sections describe the attribute names.

-The description for the attribute y
+The description for the attribute y has been overridden

-and the description for the attribute z
+and the description for the attribute z has been added.

-The only remaining description from the parent is for the attribute x
+The only remaining description from the parent is for the attribute x.

 Those sections are:

-(google format only)In addition to the inheritance behavior described above:
+Parameters (numpy format only)Args (google format only)In addition to the inheritance behavior described above:

 from docstring_inheritance import GoogleDocstringInheritanceMeta